Design: Chris Yaneff (CA)

-Introduced in 1962, the Commodore logo was a single letter ‘C’ linked with a red and blue burgee flag – a swallow-tailed flag, or pennant, which is generally used to denote the rank of Commodore in the navy.
-In some circles, the logo was affectionately nicknamed the ‘chicken-head’.
+Introduced in 1965, the Commodore logo was a single letter ‘C’ linked with a red and blue burgee flag – a swallow-tailed flag, or pennant, which is generally used to denote the rank of Commodore in the navy.
+Amongst Commodore aficionados, the logo is affectionately known as the ‘chicken lips’.

 During the 1960s and 1970s, the compact C logo featured on best-selling business devices such as adding machines, typewriters and electronic calculators.
 However, it was not until 1982, with the release of the Commodore 64 (C64), that the logo became one of the most recognisable in the world.
 Parents bought this home computer for their children as an educational tool, but disguised beneath its chunky keyboard were two features that invited other uses.
 As the first personal computer that could generate high-res graphics and great sound the C64 was perfect for playing games.
 Titles such as The Last Ninja and Elite were big favourites and the inspiration for much of today’s Playstation Generation.